KimioBox/KimioBox/README.md

 ## About this repository

-**WARNING: This repo uses FreeCAD 0.16, FreeCAD 0.17 is too recent an the files haven't been migrated yet.**
+**WARNING: This repo uses FreeCAD 0.16, FreeCAD 0.17 is too recent and the files haven't been migrated yet.**

 This repository holds the mechanical information of the device, and wiki.
 Android app information and firmware information are held in other repos.